-The course work of QBM is designed to provide the students with cross- and interdisciplinary training.
+The course work of QBM is designed to provide students with cross- and interdisciplinary training.

-To prepare and support the work in the core course, the students take primer courses taught by the QBM lecturers to obtain the necessary background in their non-familiar disciplines.
-Depending on their background, life science students will take primers in biophysics and statistics/bioinformatics, math/physics students will take primers in life science and bioinformatics, bioinformatics students will take primers in biophysics and statistics.
-These primer courses begin in October as a month-long compact course and then accompany the lecture course for the duration.
+To prepare and support the work in the core course, we offer targeted primer courses to teach relevant basics to the students in their non-familiar disciplines.
+Depending on their background, life science students will take primers in biophysics and statistics/bioinformatics, math/physics students will take primers in life sciences and bioinformatics, and bioinformatics students will take primers in biophysics and statistics.

 Simon Kretschmer (class of 2013): "The biophysics primer provided me with knowledge that was very valuable for my collaboration with theoreticians."

 Zhan Qi (class of 2014): "I enjoyed the QBM courses and it is nice to learn the knowledge that I am not familiar with but useful for interdisciplinary collaboration, making us communicating more effectively and productively."